crmlab-uab/251227_validated_genesets/scripts/kinases/INVENTORY.md

 Note: On 2025-12-28 the original top-level scripts were moved into `scripts/kinases/archive/` to make `bin/` and `lib/` the canonical locations.
 See `scripts/kinases/archive/` for preserved originals.

+Checksums & temp policy (updated):

+- MD5 files are colocated with their parent CSVs (no separate `checksums/` folder).
+Example: `genesets/curated/kinases/kinases_human_union.csv.md5`.
+- Intermediate/temp CSVs are now stored in `output/temp/` by default; their `.md5` checksum files are kept in the same folder (example: `output/temp/kinases_human_domain.csv.md5`).

 Archived files (moved):
 - annotate_lipid_kinases_from_kegg.R
 - annotate_metabolic_kinases_from_kegg.R